 Last week, YBI’s CEO Anita Tiessen joined Savinda Ranathunga and Xin Gao from the United Nations Development Programme (UNDP) and moderator Mohamed Ageez, advisor to the Green Jobs for Youth Pact, on the panel ‘Green Horizons: Empowering Youth Entrepreneurs’ at the International Labour Organization’s (ILO) Global Conference on Decent Jobs for Youth in Kigali, Rwanda.
-Anita introduced YBI’s Green and Social Entrepreneurship Toolkit and discussed strategies to support young green entrepreneurs.
+Anita introduced YBI’s Green and Social Entrepreneurship Toolkit and discussed strategies to provide specialized support for young green entrepreneurs.

 At Youth Business International (YBI), we know that young green and social entrepreneurs are agents and leaders of change, creating vital economic and employment opportunities in the process.
 They have the potential to redefine the very fabric of our economy, ensuring that prosperity is not only measured in economic terms but also in the well-being of our societies and the health of our planet.
 Youth-led green and social businesses are critical to sustainable economic development and key to achieving the Sustainable Development Goals.